Frequently Asked Questions

 Where do you see clients?

-My practice is in Oxford, approximately two miles from the city centre, just off the ring-road or within easy reach of the U1 or 4A bus route.
+I practice in two locations in Oxford, each is approximately two miles from the city centre and just off the ring-road.
 Parking is available.
 Please let me know if you have any mobility difficulties as I will arrange a ground floor room for us to talk.

 The Raleigh Park Clinic